 Benchmark - the average against which the performance of a portfolio or group of properties is measured.
-Indirect holdings and where appropriate, other financial assets and liabilities.
+For MSCI, benchmarks cover all assets and investment holdings including purchases, sales, developments, indirect holdings and where appropriate, other financial assets and liabilities.

 Bid/offer spread - difference between the bid and offer prices.